 (4) Nonpoint source pollution control in the Tualatin River subbasin and lands draining to Oswego Lake:

-(a) Subsection (5)(b) of this rule applies to any new land development within the Tualatin River and Oswego Lake subbasins, except those developments with application dates prior to January 1, 1990.
-The application date is the date on which a complete application for development approval is received by the local jurisdiction in accordance with the regulations of the local jurisdiction;
+(a) Subsection (5)(b) of this rule applies to any new land development within the Tualatin River and Oswego Lake subbasins except those developments with application dates before January 1, 1990.
+The application date is the date on which the local jurisdiction receives a complete application for development approval as the local jurisdiction’s regulations require;

-(b) For land development, no preliminary plat, site plan, permit or public works project may be approved by any jurisdiction in these subbasins unless the conditions of the plat permit or plan approval include an erosion control plan containing methods and/or interim facilities to be constructed or used concurrently with land development and to be operated during construction to control the discharge of sediment in the stormwater runoff.
+(b) For land development, no jurisdiction in these subbasins may approve any preliminary plat, site plan, permit, or public works project unless the conditions of the plat permit or plan approval include an erosion control plan containing methods or interim facilities, or both, to be constructed or used concurrently with land development and to be operated during construction to control the discharge of sediment in the stormwater runoff.
 The erosion control plan must include the following elements:

 (A) Protection techniques to control soil erosion and sediment transport to less than one ton per acre per year, as calculated using the Natural Resources Conservation Service's Universal Soil Loss Equation or other equivalent methods (see Figures 1 to 6 in Appendix 1 for examples).
 The erosion control plan must include temporary sedimentation basins or other sediment control devices when, because of steep slopes or other site specific considerations, other on-site sediment control methods will not likely keep the sediment transport to less than one ton per acre per year.
 The local jurisdictions may establish additional requirements for meeting an equivalent degree of control.
 Any sediment basin constructed must be sized using 1.5 feet minimum sediment storage depth plus 2.0 feet storage depth above for a settlement zone.
 The storage capacity of the basin must be sized to store all of the sediment that is likely to be transported and collected during construction while the erosion potential exists.
 When the erosion potential has been removed, the sediment basin, or other sediment control facilities, can be removed and the site restored as per the final site plan.
 All sediment basins must be constructed with an emergency overflow to prevent erosion or failure of the containment dike; or

-(B) A soil erosion control matrix derived from and consistent with the universal soil equation approved by the jurisdiction or the Department.
+(B) A soil erosion control matrix derived from and consistent with the universal soil equation the jurisdiction or DEQ approves.

 (c) The Director may modify Appendix 1 as necessary without approval from the Environmental Quality Commission.
 The Director may modify Appendix 1 to simplify it and to make it easier for people to apply;